wangcongcong123/CAST/README.md

 # For other configuration, just go for a bit hacking so should be easy.

-# For nepal_queensland, similary run `python train_nepal_queensland.py` and go check and configure the script to reproduce the paper's results.
+# For nepal_queensland, similary run `python train_nepal_queensland.py`, go check and configure the script to reproduce the paper's results.

 ```